-- PE at Salterhebble J & I School provides challenging and enjoyable learning through a range of sporting activities including invasion games, net & wall games, strike and field games, gymnastics, dance, swimming, and outdoor & adventure.
+- PE at Salterhebble J & I School provides challenging and enjoyable learning through the Real PE scheme of work and in KS2 alongside a range of sporting activities including invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure.

 - The long-term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.